Access4all/adg/pages/knowledge/desktop-screen-readers/reading-websites/README.md

 ### Screen reader autofocus

 When leaving a page, some screen readers try to remember the current reading position.
-When re-visiting the same page, they try to set the focus to the remembered position (but this only happens when the website itself doesn't have any autofocus functionality):
+When re-visiting the same page, they try to set the focus to the remembered position (but this only happens when the website itself does not have any autofocus functionality):

-- This can be useful, for example when re-visiting a text that wasn't read completely before.
+- This can be useful, for example when re-visiting a text that was not read completely before.
 - But it can also be confusing sometimes, for example in a shopping cart when removing an item:
     - After re-display, the removed element is missing, but the screen reader still tries to set the focus where the element had been before, leading to unforeseeable and often confusing behaviour.